pymor/pymor/docs/source/tutorial_projection.rst

 That did not work too well!
-In pyMOR, all parametric objects expect the `mu` argument to be an instance of the :class:`~pymor.parameters.base.Mu` class. :meth:`~pymor.models.interface.Model.solve` is an exception: for convenience, it accepts as a `mu` argument anything that can be converted to a :class:`~pymor.parameters.base.Mu` instance using the :meth:`~pymor.parameters.base.Parameters.parse` method of the :class:`~pymor.parameters.base.Parameters` class.
-In fact, if you look back at the implementation of :meth:`~pymor.models.interface.Model.solve`, you see the explicit call to :meth:`~pymor.parameters.base.Parameters.parse`.
+In pyMOR, all parametric objects expect the `mu` argument to be an instance of the :class:`~pymor.parameters.base.Mu` class. :meth:`~pymor.models.interface.Model.compute` and related methods like :meth:`~pymor.models.interface.Model.solve` are an exception: for convenience, they accept as a `mu` argument anything that can be converted to a :class:`~pymor.parameters.base.Mu` instance using the :meth:`~pymor.parameters.base.Parameters.parse` method of the :class:`~pymor.parameters.base.Parameters` class.
+In fact, if you look back at the implementation of :meth:`~pymor.models.interface.Model.compute`, you see the explicit call to :meth:`~pymor.parameters.base.Parameters.parse`.
 We try again: